 What You’ll Need

-I used a 2mm hook for the cotton yarn and a 4mm for the acrylic.
-I recommend you use the size hook shown on the label of the yarn that you are using if you are unsure which one to use.
+I recommend that you use the size hook shown on the label of the yarn that you are using if you’re unsure which one to use.

 How to Crochet the Leaf